proper-testing/proper-testing.github.io/README.md

     enabled separately, inside compile_pages.py).
 This README is actually written in Markdown.
 *   Page names must be alphanumeric, in mixed case, with underscores instead of spaces, and must have the extension '.md'.
+A page name may optionally begin with an index of the form '42#', in order to override the default alphabetic ordering of pages.
+This prefix will be removed when building the site.
 *   The site's structure is reflected in the directory hierarchy.
 *   Support/User_Guide.md is copied from PropEr's README file.
 Do not edit this file directly: any changes you make will be overwritten.